arturmarc/fluid-flexbox/README.md

 - uses css flexbox model and extends it
 - entirely dynamic (no calculations involved) adapts to any change in content, parent css etc..
 - can be nested (deeply if needed) to create complex responsive rules
-- not just styling, but also content can be easily adapted using render prop or the `useFluidFlexboxWrapped` hook
+- not just styling, but also content can be easily adapted using a render prop or the `useFluidFlexboxWrapped` hook
 - resilient to infinite render loops
-- works with any css framework (tailwind, bootstrap, etc) or inline styes
+- works with any css framework (tailwind, bootstrap, etc) or inline styles

 and ...